Skip to content

 API restartsReload assignments, executions, and terminal state from Postgres.

-Sandbox pod diesThe execution becomes terminal, the event trail remains in Postgres, and operators inspect GET /agent/executions/{execution_id} plus API/sandbox logs before retrying the turn.
+Sandbox pod diesThe execution becomes terminal, the event trail remains in Postgres, and operators inspect GET /api/session/{thread} plus api-rs/sandbox logs before retrying the turn.

 Workflow worker restartsRe-run the handler and skip completed checkpoints.